Home » Posts tagged 'holiness'

 No one explains this, but I did read where Mao Zedong, the butcher of China, remarked to an aide that they would all die and be with Karl Marx in the next life.
 The heaven for genocidal maniacs would rightly be called hell, and yes, I think we can believe Marx is there in some discomfort, and yes, Mao can expect to be there since he engineered the death of 30 million, a lot more than Hitler and we know where Hitler is.

 Every false religion tells their adherents that it alone is the way to heaven.
 And after 45 years as a peregrine missionary, I can declare that all men (women, and children) do believe in God even though education and culture might try to wipe it out.
 Truth will overcome in the end.
-But if we pull the scales off our religious eyes, we see that it is faith, not religion that saves us.
+But when we pull the religious scales off we see that it is faith, not religion, that saves us.

 So I ask myself: How can all these homosexual men sit through this service, which was biblical and accurate to the nth degree and leave the sanctuary assuming they will be in heaven with the Lord someday.
 It makes no sense.
 There is no room for evil or its practices in heaven; God demands holiness in His people.

 The limits of the Incarnation